sergey5d/lume-lang/syntax.md

 - constructor parameters use `name Type`, with optional trailing defaults such as `age Int = 0`
 - constructor parameters may end with one variadic list parameter such as `items [Str] vararg`
 - `hidden new { params } { body }` declares a private constructor
+- each explicit class constructor must initialize every field that does not have a field initializer, or delegate to another constructor
 - `new(...)` inside another constructor delegates positionally to another constructor of the same class
 - `new { field: value }` inside another constructor delegates with named constructor arguments to another constructor of the same class
 - class call sites use braces for named arguments, for example `Person { name: "Ada", age: 10 }`